 A well-seasoned piece of cast iron cookware should have a dark semi-gloss finish that is smooth to touch and doesn’t have any dry or dull spots.
 The best and the easiest way to test if a cast iron pan is well-seasoned is to fry an egg in it with one tablespoon of vegetable oil.
 A well-seasoned pan should not allow for any major sticking.

-You can cook anything with your cast iron pan, but if it’s new and you know it’s not well-seasoned yet, it is best to avoid cooking sticky and acidic foods on it in the meantime.
+You can cook anything with your cast iron pan, but if it’s new or rusty and you know it’s not well-seasoned yet, it is best to avoid cooking sticky and acidic foods on it in the meantime.